GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

 .. figure:: images/dem3d.png

-   Example of vizualization in 3D, drapped orthophoto on created DEM.
+   Example of visualization in 3D, draped orthophoto on created DEM.

 ..